Looking for an 18 month old sleep schedule? See our sample sleep schedules and get help figuring out how much sleep your 18 month old needs.

 Sample 18 Month Old Sleep Schedule

-There is quite a bit of range in the 18 month old sleep schedule, depending on your toddler’s needs.
+There is some range in the 18 month old sleep schedule, depending on your toddler’s sleep needs.

-Some toddlers may still take a long 3-hour nap, while some may need this shortened to 2 hours to ensure they sleep well at night.
+Some toddlers will take a long 3-hour nap, while others may need their nap shortened to 2 hours to ensure they sleep well at night.

 18 month old sleep schedule